springskills/Selfsigned_SSL_using_Nginx_And_Docker/nginx/sites-enabled/Readme.md

 Similarly, `proxy_set_header X-Real-IP IP;` sets the X-Real-IP header of the HTTP request to the IP address `192.168.1.10`.

+The `ssl_protocols` directive specifies the minimum and maximum SSL/TLS protocol versions that nginx should support.
+In this case, we're allowing `TLS` versions `1.2` and `1.3`.

 These headers can be useful for passing additional information to the backend server or modifying the request